wpwupingwp/OGU/README.md

 The default value is `False`.

-`-allow_invert_repeat`: If two genes invert-repeated in downstream, this option will allow spacers of them to be extracted, otherwise the spacer will be omitted.
+`-allow_invert_repeat`: If two genes invert-repeated in downstream, this option change the second spacer's name to be same with the first one.
+Combine with `-allow_repeat` two spacers will be kept.
+If only one is needed, just set `-allow_invert_repeat` and do not set `-allow_repeat` omitted.
 The default value is `False`.

 For instance, geneA-geneB located in one invert-repeat region (IR) of chloroplast genome.
 In another IR region, there are geneB-geneA.
 This option